Can I move in early?

 All furniture must remain in the student rooms.
 A Room Condition Report (RCR) will be done at the time that students check-in and check-out of the room.

 Is my personal property insured anywhere on campus (your room or storage)?

-Lake Forest College does not insure and is not responsible for loss or damage from any cause to the personal property of students.
-Students are encouraged to explore insurance coverage with their family insurance agent or with National Student Services, a company that specializes in insuring the personal property of students living in residence halls, off-campus houses and on off-campus programs.
+Lake Forest College does not insure, and is not responsible for, the loss or damage of students' personal property, from any cause.
+Students are encouraged to explore insurance coverage with their family insurance agent or with National Student Services, a company that specializes in insuring the personal property of students living in residence halls, off-campus houses, and off-campus programs.